tomaj/hermes/README.md

 ]);

 $dispatcher->emit($message);
 ```

 ### Processing event

-For procesing event we need to create some php file that will be running in CLI.
+For processing an event we need to create some php file that will be running in CLI.
 We can create this simple implementation and register this simple handler.

 ```php